Hello and Welcome!

-Over the past 10 years, I have mostly taught hatha and restorative yoga with a focus on stress reduction, strength, and mobility.
-I have experience using yoga and/or mindfulness to support clients with a variety of concerns including women’s health, chronic pain, stress, sleep hygiene, healthy ageing, mental health, grief & loss, and chronic illness.
-I've worked in studio settings, private homes, corporate environments, hospitals, conferences, schools, and gyms for a wide variety of populations.
+Over the past 10 years, I have mostly taught hatha and restorative yoga with a focus on mindful movement, stress reduction and mobility.
+I've worked in studio settings, private homes, corporate environments, hospitals, conferences, schools, and gyms with a wide variety of populations.
+I have experience using yoga and/or mindfulness to support clients with a range of concerns including women’s health, chronic pain, stress, sleep hygiene, healthy ageing, mental health, grief & loss, and chronic illness.

 In 2016, I obtained my Masters in spiritual care and psychotherapy, focusing on grief & bereavement as well as supporting individuals at end of life.
 I am also currently pursuing further training in psychotherapy at the Ontario Psychotherapy and Counselling Program.
-Drawing on my education in psychology and counselling, my teaching approach aims to be respectful of diversity, inclusive and non-judgmental.
+Drawing on my education in psychology and counselling, my teaching approach aims to be inclusive, supportive and non-judgmental.
 My primary focus is on enabling clients to connect with a form of practice that speaks to their unique needs and helps them work towards their health and wellness goals.

 ABOUT YOGA + MINDFULNESS